- Schedule class visits and exchanges for the spring semester, as appropriate

 In addition, chairs should contact the chair(s) of any interdisciplinary program(s) that will be requesting staffing contributions from your unit over the next several years.
 As stated in the Faculty Handbook: “The College expects that unit chairs will work out mutually agreeable allocations of faculty time that will allow for the staffing of courses both within the unit and its major and within a interdisciplinary program’s concentration or major….
 Regular consultation between unit chairs is essential to addressing the concerns and meeting the needs of each.”
 Faculty Handbook

-Meetings are scheduled by the dean of faculty’s office in February and March for each unit (with FTE) chair to get together with the dean of the faculty, provost, and president.
+Meetings are scheduled by the dean of faculty’s office in February and March for each unit (with FTE) chair to get together with the dean of the faculty and associate deans of the faculty.
 The purpose of the meeting is twofold:

-1) The chair will help the dean of the faculty, provost, and president interpret the annual updates from his or her unit colleagues, so that they may make a more informed judgment on merit raises, specifically contextualizing SCS results, enrollments, and self-evaluation of faculty teaching performance; contextualizing scholarship or artwork, i.e. helping the dean of the faculty, provost, and president to understand the significance of scholarship or artwork; and contextualizing community service, especially, but not only, within the unit.
+1) The chair will help the dean of the faculty and associate deans of the faculty interpret the annual updates from their unit colleagues, so that they may make a more informed judgment on merit raises, specifically contextualizing SCS results, enrollments, and self-evaluation of faculty teaching performance; contextualizing scholarship or artwork, i.e. helping the dean of the faculty, provost, and president to understand the significance of scholarship or artwork; and contextualizing community service, especially, but not only, within the unit.
 Faculty members who do not submit an annual update are not eligible for merit raises.

 2) The chair should take the opportunity to raise any issues of concern to the chair and/or members of the unit with the dean of the faculty, provost, and president.